|Ordered||10 Apr 1941|

 24 May 1944

-Aircraft attack, aircraft shot down: British Wellington (612 Sqdn RAF/L, pilot F/O K.M.
+Aircraft attack, aircraft shot down: British Wellington bomber (RAF Sqdn 612/L, pilot F/O K.M.
 Davies)

-The inbound boat shot down the Wellington (killing all six crewmen) shortly after being severely damaged and left unable to dive by a British Liberator aircraft (224 Sqdn RAF/C, pilot F/L E.W.
-Lindsay) in the Bay of Biscay.
+Bay of Biscay, inbound: the boat shot down the Wellington (killing the crew of six) shortly after being left unable to dive following an attack by British B-24 Liberator C for Charlie from RAF Sqdn 224 (pilot F/L E.W.
+Lindsay).
 The badly damaged U-736 was later escorted into Lorient by five minesweepers.(Sources: Franks/Zimmerman)

 1 recorded attack on this boat.